What We Believe

 “Sing to God a New Song for God Has Worked Wonders” – Psalm 98

-Join us, to experience the joys of Jewish living and learning in a warm and embracing setting.
+Join us no matter where you are, to experience the joys of Jewish living and learning in a warm and embracing setting.

 What happens to a Stage IV breast-cancer survivor who’s beaten all the odds?
 Our Rabbi Marcy Greene has a pretty good idea.